suveerprithipal/ExampleCICD/README.md

 We will use a few testing techniques to generate test coverage.

+##### Why TDD? why unit test?:-
+TDD and unit tests give us great confidence that our core business logic is well protected and functional.<br><br>
+TDD in particular ensure that we build quality into our application at the lowest level possible.
+<br> By definition, a unit test is a small test.
+A fast responding test vs its larger integration and functional sigblings.
+<br>We want a faster response when we include quality checks in our build/deploy lifecycle.

 ##### Testing:-
 Using JUnit we will test:
 * Unit Test -<b> Maven Surefire. </b>